 Full Cold FlowRead More

 In this test, we will run both nitrous oxide through our nitrous tower and water pressurized with nitrogen through our ethanol tower and feed the resulting propellants through the injector and into the combustion chamber.
 This test requires the integration of both towers and much work will need to be done in terms of combining procedures and hazard prevention.

 Callisto IRead More

-Callisto I will be the first liquid propellant rocket system to be flown by Project Caelus.
+Callisto I will be the first liquid bi-propellant rocket to be flown by Project Caelus.
 Its primary mission is to test the avionics, software defined radio (SDR), video streaming, passive control systems, recovery systems, launchpad preparations, and launch procedures.
-It will also be the first true additively manufactured Methalox engine to be tested and flown by Project Caelus.
+As the first of the three Callisto rockets, Callisto I will be a major milestone in our progress to reaching the Karman line.